This Trans Student Was Banned From Wearing A Skirt To School So She Lawyered The Hell Up

 A few months after announcing her transition, Lily decided it was time to wear the girls' uniform to her Catholic school in Kent, England.
 She was sent home and told that she should either wear the school's mandated boys uniform or make arrangements to attend a different school.
 On top of that, she was informed that she would not be allowed to use the women's restroom at her school.

-As if that wasn't bad enough, Lily was constantly referred to as "Liam" by teachers and staff despite going through a legal name change.
+As if that wasn't bad enough, Lily was constantly referred to by her old name by teachers and staff despite going through a legal name change.

 Now, it doesn't take much to be a decent human being.